hellofresh/crossengage-python-client/README.md

     print response['errors'] # for issues on API side (validation error and etc)

 ```
-See another examples in `examples.py`
+For more examples, check `examples.py`.

-### Tests
+### How to test

-To run unit tests (install [nosetests](http://nose.readthedocs.org/) module before) just run the following command in the repository root directory:
+To run the unit tests, make sure you have the [nose](http://nose.readthedocs.org/) module instaled and run the following from the repository root directory:

 `$ nosetests`